15 Best Leg Exercises and Workout for Muscle & Strength

 • Go full range of motion.
 Go through full-range movements to target the calves muscles, including both gastrocnemius and soleus muscles.

-• Use high blocks to make sure that you are not limited in the range of your movements.
+• Use high blocks to ensure you are not limited in the range of your movements.

 Know More: Bodyweight Calf Raise To Build Mass And Strength Of Calves